markqvist/Reticulum/docs/manual/_sources/using.rst.txt

 Reticulum is not installed as a driver or kernel module, as one might expect of a networking stack.
 Instead, Reticulum is distributed as a Python module.
 This means that no special privileges are required to install or use it.
+It is also very light-weight, and easy to transfer to and install on new systems.
 Any program or application that uses Reticulum will automatically load and initialise Reticulum when it starts.